At St Joseph's, we follow a Maths Mastery Approach to the teaching of Mathematics.

 In July 2016, the DfE announced new funding, totalling £41m over four years, to support teaching for mastery.
 This money is being channelled through Maths Hubs on several linked projects, designed to build on the successes of work that started in Maths Hubs in autumn 2014.

-One of these projects is the China-England Exchange.
+One of these projects was the China-England Exchange.
 Miss Doherty travelled to Shanghai and spent two weeks working alongside maths teachers in China.

 Since then, the work of the Maths Hubs have continued to flourish and there have been many more opportunities for the China-England Exchange.

 Miss Watson, our Maths Lead, has been working with the Maths Hubs for the past two years.
 She is continuing to work alongside colleagues to develop the understanding of conceptual and procedural fluency and sharing the information with staff at St Joseph's at regular staff meetings.